 The room that she now encountered was bustling with activity.
 A variety of beasts dragging large square black stones across one area of the expansive floor labored under the watchful vigilance of the pantars.
 Mana had arrived at the great cavern where Cato was overseeing the construction of his black fortress.

 Her surveillance was directed to a discussion taking place far away from the construction.
 She could see in the distance the large looming figure of the Dark Master.
 Two pantars were positioned on each side of the Dark Master facing him.
 They appeared to be holding something, but Mana could not see the figure that was blocked by the Dark Master’s body.
 She surveyed the giant room.
 A short distance from her right and well ahead of where she hid, Mana spotted a large pile of pumpkins.
 Her focus returned to the commotion where the Dark Master was positioned.
 The pantar’s were captivated by their commander.
 Mana waited a while longer before she lowered herself to the great cavern floor.
 She hung momentarily from the ledge before she gently landed on the stone floor a short distance away.
 She immediately crouched behind the pile of pumpkins.
 She crawled deliberately using her elbows to propel her along the floor of the cavern in order to position herself directly behind the pumpkins until she reached the pile of gourds.
 She could now hear the conversation taking place between the Dark Master, his pantars, and their captive.
 From her new position Mana could see that in the grip of the pantars was the third child.
 Her heart rose with momentary joy before she witnessed the Dark Master strike the child.
 She waited to see that the dazed boy was otherwise uninjured.
-Anger was a feeling that Mana was incapable of experiencing, but she hesitated as the suggestion of that foreign notion tried to formulate in her mind.
-No sooner was it gone like the tide carrying out with it some unnatural debris left behind.
+Anger was a feeling that Mana was incapable of experiencing, but she wavered as that notion tried to formulate in her mind.
+Her frustration subsided just as the tide departs washing away the debris on the shore.
 Mana scampered back to the opening where she had arrived from.
 After determining that she was unseen she sprang from the floor to grip the edge of stone that concealed the opening.
 She raised herself easily and disappeared in the corridor.

 Mana returned to the Dark Master’s lair by the way she came.
 Her attention was commanded by a final task before she returned to Whitney.
 She approached the protected entrance to the opening behind Cato’s nest.
 She shouldered the thick wooden stump wedged in the center of the stone.
 The soapstone moved revealing a concealed cavern that omitted a stale upsetting odor.
 Mana cautiously entered the cavern.
 Her eyes grew wide when she saw the inhabitants of the torch-lit grotto.
 Nine separate stalls divided by piles of heavy rocks were each inhabited by a female pantar.
 They each looked sickly, their eyes were crusted and they were emaciated.
-Bones of a variety of small creatures littered the floor of the small cells that they were tethered to by strong sinewy vines.
+Bones of a variety of small creatures littered the floor of the small cells.
+They were each tethered by strong sinewy vines to the stalls where they were bound.
 They each looked absently at Mana as she observed them.
-Their spirits were broken liked caged animals in a pathetic zoo.
+Their spirits were broken, a menagerie of broken souls.
 On a stone next to the entrance of the cavern was a sharp flint stone shaped like a blade.
 One by one Mana cut through the vine that tethered each beast.
 They hardly moved.
-Once she was finished she scanned each of the stalls a final time before she turned to leave the cave.
+Once she was finished, she scanned each of the stalls a final time before she turned to leave the cave.
 Mana was struck with agony when she faced the wall of the entrance.
 Tagged above the entrance of the cavern was a hide of a creature she instantly recognized.
-Before the uprooting cascade of feelings could be released Mana remembered her responsibility to Whitney and the other children.
-She ducked under the entrance- way to the cavern, she looked back a final time at the subdued pantars before she returned the stone back to the entrance of the cave.
+Mana was mindful of her responsibility to Whitney and the other children, otherwise she would have been overwhelmed with sadness.
+She ducked under the entrance-way to the cavern.
+She looked back a final time at the subdued pantars before she returned the stone back to the entrance of the cave.

 Mana walked around the Dark Master’s nest.
-Instead of returning to the opening where she had told Whitney to remain Mana decided to use the other passageway that was located in the Dark Master’s room.
-She was uncertain whether she could leap high enough to raise herself to the ledge where Whitney was hiding behind and Mana did not know what activity might be looming in the hub where she had entered into Cato’s lair from.
+Instead of returning to the opening where she had told Whitney to remain, Mana decided to use the other passageway that was located in the Dark Master’s room.
+She was uncertain whether she could leap high enough to raise herself to the ledge where Whitney was hiding behind.
 She moved the circular stone and replaced it.
 In a short time, Mana approached the opening where Whitney waited as she was told.
-Mana, as she approached behind Whitney conveyed a warm greeting so as not to alarm the child.
-Whitney turned to face Mana responding with a beaming smile that communicated her relief.
-Her fondness for Mana as well as her dependency on the matron.
-They moved further back in the tunnel guided by Whitney’s flashlight.
+Mana, approaching behind Whitney, conveyed a warm greeting so as not to alarm the child.
+Whitney’s smile greeted Mana just as it expressed her relief.
+Following Mana’s gesture they moved further back in the tunnel guided by Whitney’s flashlight.

 “Did you see Nathan and Shadow?
 Did you see Kyle?”
 Mana could not fault Whitney’s anxious inquiry.
 In a reassuring gesture, she gently patted the child’s hand.